Updated on October 27th, 2021 by Bob Ciura

 It operates in four segments: Core commerce, cloud computing, digital media and innovation initiatives.
 While the company expects meaningful growth from all its segments, its core commerce business is by far its most important, as it generates essentially all the earnings of the company.

 2021 has been a challenging year for Alibaba.
 Still, there are reasons behind Alibaba’s sustained business momentum amid the prevailing macro challenges.
 First of all, the company benefits from the strong growth of the Chinese economy.
-China has grown its gross domestic product by more than 6% per year every single year in the last decade.

 As it is impossible for any country to continue growing at a high single-digit rate indefinitely, the Chinese economy has decelerated in recent years.
-Nevertheless, it is still growing at a much faster pace than the developed nations, including the U.S., meaning China remains a key emerging market.
+Nevertheless, it is still growing at a much faster pace than the developed nations such as the U.S., meaning China remains a key emerging market.

 Moreover, the middle class of China in large cities has exceeded 300 million people and thus it has become almost equal to the entire U.S. population.
 These consumers seek to upgrade the quality of products they purchase and thus they pursue a great variety of foreign brands.
 Alibaba, which connects all these people to well-known foreign brands, greatly benefits from this behavior of consumers.

-The growth potential of Alibaba was evident in its latest earnings report.
-In its fiscal first quarter, the online retailer grew its revenue 42% over last year’s quarter, mostly thanks to the strong performance of its core commerce business, which posted 44% revenue growth.
+Alibaba’s growth has continued in 2021, despite the broader challenges the company is facing.
+In the most recent quarter, the online retailer grew its revenue 34% over last year’s quarter, mostly thanks to the strong performance of its core commerce business.

 Source: Investor Presentation

 Annual active consumers of the Alibaba Ecosystem across the world reached approximately 1.18 billion for the twelve months ended June 30, 2021, an increase of 45 million from the twelve months ended March 31, 2021.